16jalayt/SapphireExtract-Legacy/README.md

 # SapphireExtract
 A java program that can extract from a variety of game formats

 This program is in the process of being cleaned up and developed.
 The modules might be broken or incomplete.
 If you encounter any problems, please submit a bug report so I can improve the software.
+This program is a passion project and will be updated when I have time.
+This is my first publicly shared program, so please give me feedback.

 List of supported extensions: